Appellate and Constitutional Law

 - Humana Med.
 Plan, Inc. v.
 Western Heritage Ins.
 Co., 832 F.3d 1229 (11th Cir.
 2016): Successfully argued case establishing MAOs’ rights to pursue affirmative recoveries from liability insurers under the MSP law;

 - Cabinet for Health & Family Servs. v.
 Courier-Journal, Inc., 493 S.W.3d 375 (Ky.
 Ct.
 App.
 2016): Obtained and defended unprecedented judgment awarding client over $1 million in fees and penalties under Kentucky Open Records Act.

 - Harrison Mem’l Hosp., Inc. v.
 Wellcare Health Ins.
 Co. of Kentucky, Inc., 509 S.W.3d 69 (Ky.
 Ct.
 App.
 2016), review denied (Feb.
 9, 2017): Obtained and defended dismissal of suit seeking to force Medicaid MCOs to pay for non-emergency services rendered in emergency room setting.

 - Int’l Bhd. of Teamsters v.
 U.S. Dep’t of Transp., 724 F.3d 206 (D.C.
 Cir.
 2013): Successfully briefed and argued against petitions for review challenging the U.S. Department of Transportation’s NAFTA Trucking Program, preserving more than $600 billion in annual cross-border trade throughout North America.

 We counsel and represent clients in Metro Louisville and throughout the nation.
-To speak with one of our attorneys, call our office at 502-416-1630.
+To speak with one of our lawyers, call our office at 502-416-1630.